hapijs/hapi/docs/Reference.md

 - `message(text, [type, [encoding]])` - sets or replace the response text where:
     - `text` - the text content.
     - `type` - the 'Content-Type' HTTP header value.
 Defaults to `'text/html'`.
-    - `encoding` - the 'Content-Type' HTTP header encoding propertyg.
+    - `encoding` - the 'Content-Type' HTTP header encoding property.
 Defaults to `'utf-8'`.

 Generated with:
 - `request.reply(result)` - where: